by Learning Harbor Resources for Teachers

 Liam had 10 pumpkins.
 He gave 2 pumpkins to Jack.
 How many pumpkins did Liam have left?

-I will pick two boys to come to the front of the class.
-One will play the part of Liam and the other will play the part of Jack.
-Liam will pick up ten small plastic or paper pumpkins and lay them on the table so that the students can see them.
-Liam will give Jack 2 pumpkins.
+the table so that the students can see them.
+L iam will give Jack 2 pumpkins.
 Liam will lead the students in counting to find the difference of 8.
 Students may draw a picture or use manipulatives such as cubes or counters to solve the problem.

-Put Together/ Take Apart, or Part, Part, Whole
+Put Together/ Take Apart, or Part,

 Mrs. Brown had 12 cupcakes.
 6 were chocolate and the rest were vanilla.
-How many were vanilla?

 Compare